bpshparis/ma/README.md

 ##### Create service key for Discovery service

-:warning: You may have to wait for service to display **create succeded** in last opeartion column before being able to create the key.
+:warning: You may have to wait for service to display **create succeded** in **last operation** column before being able to create the key.

+Check Discovery service have been created with

+	ibmcloud service list dsc0

+When **last operation** column displays **create succeded** then create Discovery key

 	ibmcloud service key-create dsc0 user0